What Does Farrah Fawcett's Revocable Living Trust Say?

 What Did Farrah Fawcett Do Right—or Wrong?

 It seems pretty obvious that Fawcett took a good bit of care in drafting her estate plan.
 Could she have done anything differently?
 What if she really had wanted Ryan O'Neal to have that portrait?
-Clearly, she should have mentioned this somewhere in her trust documents, and the fact that she didn't seems like a glaring omission.
+Clearly, she should have mentioned this somewhere in her trust documents, and the fact that she didn't ending up seeming like a glaring omission.